Updated: Feb 25, 2022

 I wish I never left to find out.
 We live in a fragile world held together by lies, and it ALMOST FELL APART.
 When I washed up on this island, HE told me everything.
 HE was lied to.
 HE was betrayed.
 WHY GO THROUGH THE MOTIONS, when all we have to look forward to is PAIN?
 I need to sleep.
 I need to sleep.
 If I never wake up, that’s okay.
 But the lies cannot continue.
 They must not.
 We cannot become like him.
 Cast out, thrown away.

 Like Tren Krom.
 WE MUST NOT.

 Reason for Order Involvement: Threat to Peace

 Offender was frantically preaching in the middle of Ga-Metru about heretical beliefs on the Great Spirit, clearly suffering from some kind of mental break.
-While madness is not itself worth Order involvement, the particular information he was ranting about could start massive problems, including questioning, strikes, or even another war.
+While madness is not itself worth the Order's involvement, the particular information he was ranting about could spark massive problems, including questioning, strikes, or even another war.
 Thankfully, the offender was detained by one of our local agents before too long, while any viewers were fooled by an illusion created by a Mahiki-wearing servant of the Order.

 The precise cause of Elmarii’s insanity is unknown; however, both the Southern Continent and Versuva will be closely monitored in an effort to prevent future incidents of this nature.
 Elmarii’s journal refers to Tren Krom, but whether or not this is a cause or a symptom of his madness is uncertain.
 Further information is required.